 xFR, red&=WxFR,#7SK,red&=WSKWT, and#(8)AK,red&=WAKW*,#(9)

 where W*=WTW-1WT is the Moore-Penrose pseudo inverse (Caliesi et al., 2005).
-This approach to source attribution assumes that the prior fractional sectoral contributions are correct in each grid cell and that emission sources are evenly distributed in grid cells that cross state or urban lines.
+This approach to source attribution assumes that the prior fractional sectoral contributions are correct in each grid cell and that emission sources are evenly distributed in grid cells that cross state lines.
 The high resolution of the inversion decreases the chance of source co-location or significant distributional errors across boundaries.

 3 Results and discussion

 Figure 3 shows the ensemble mean posterior scale factors relative to the prior emissions estimate (left) and the corresponding averaging kernel sensitivities (right).
-Grid cells unoptimized by any inversion (mean averaging kernel sensitivity < 0.05) are left blank.
+Grid cells unoptimized by the inversion (mean averaging kernel sensitivity < 0.05) are left blank.
 We find 772 (421 - 1279) DOFS across the domain, where the values in parentheses are the ensemble minimum and maximum, respectively.
-This represents a large increase in information content relative to past inversions over North America: Lu et al. (2022) found 114 DOFS in a joint inversion of data from GOSAT and NOAA’s ObsPack in situ data, while Shen et al. (2022) found 201 DOFS in an inversion of TROPOMI observations over 14 oil and gas basins.
+This represents a large increase in information content relative to the previous North America inversion of Lu et al. (2022), who found 114 DOFS in a joint inversion of GOSAT and NOAA’s GLOBALVIEWplus ObsPack in situ data.
 This increase reflects both the improved constraint provided by TROPOMI and the benefit of achieving 0.25° × 0.3125° resolution on the continental scale.
 Of these DOFS, 37 (15 - 69) are found in Canada, 641 (350 – 1058) in CONUS, and 86 (53 - 134) in Mexico.
 The high fraction of DOFS in CONUS reflects both the large emissions (Figure 1) and the high density of TROPOMI observations (Figure 2).
 As a result, we focus our discussion on CONUS, where we isolate anthropogenic emissions by removing contributions from wetlands and other natural sources following Section 2.8.
 We compare our posterior emissions the most recent EPA GHGI inventory for 2019, which includes emissions estimates for individual states (EPA, 2022).

-Figure 4 shows simulated observations from GEOS-Chem driven by the prior and mean posterior emissions compared to TROPOMI data and to in situ surface and aircraft observations from the National Oceanic and Atmospheric Administration’s (NOAA) GLOBALVIEWplus CH4 ObsPack v3.0 database (cite).
-We follow Lu et al. (2021) and use only daytime average observations with outliers excluded for ObsPack surface and tower observations.
+Figure 4 shows simulated observations from GEOS-Chem driven by the prior and mean posterior emissions compared to TROPOMI data and to independent in situ surface and aircraft observations from NOAA’s GLOBALVIEWplus CH4 ObsPack v3.0 database (cite).
+We follow Lu et al. (2021) and use only daytime average Obspack surface and tower observations with outliers excluded.
 The posterior GEOS-Chem simulation decreases the root mean squared error (RMSE) of the simulated observations with the TROPOMI data relative to the prior simulation by 5% (from 15.8 ppb to 15.0 ppb) and the mean bias by 9% (from 9.1 ppb to 8.3 ppb).
 Both simulations produce similar Pearson correlation coefficients.
 When compared to ObsPack data, both simulations yield similar RMSE, mean bias, and R2, while the posterior simulation improves the reduced major axis regression (RMA) intercept by 4% and the slope by 3%.
 The broad agreement of both simulations with observations reflects the high quality of the prior emissions estimate in North America (Maasakkers et al., 2019).
-The failure of the posterior simulation to significantly improve agreement with the observations compared to the prior simulation may reflect temporal variability in the emissions that is not captured by our annual average optimization.
+The failure of the posterior simulation to significantly improve agreement with the observations compared to the prior simulation may reflect the large observing system errors for individual observations.

 3.1 CONUS sectoral emissions